Delftware 101 – The Brilliant Face of the Dutch Golden Age

 The Golden Age in Delft

 This famous period known as the Dutch Golden Age is placed between the late 1500s and the end of the 1600s.
 During this time, Dutch science and art were acclaimed worldwide.
-To mention just a couple of venerable names, both Rembrandt and Vermeer lived and painted during the Golden Age.
+To mention just a couple of venerable names, both Rembrandt van Rijn and Johannes Vermeer lived and worked during the Golden Age.
 The development of the country into a big colonial power was exponential.
 With more demand, the production of all sorts of Dutch goods expanded.
 Delft became the European hot spot for pottery during the 1500s and retained its primacy for centuries.

 Not Only White and Blue

 Delft ceramic masters often designed their products using the shapes and patterns from Chinese porcelain.
-Nevertheless, they infused their creations with a ‘touch of Dutch’.
+Nevertheless, they infused their creations with a “touch of Dutch”.
 They experimented with the creation of original scenes, inspired by the landscape of their own country.
 Hence we find windmills, bucolic scenes, and the local fauna and flora.

 Although the most recognizable style is blue and white, the potters also tried out more fickle pigmentations, such as red, orange and yellow.
 We must remember that ceramics go through several stages of preparation, baking and decoration.
 Keeping that in mind, we must also factor in the basic instruments that the crafts people had at their disposal during this time.
 Certainly more basic than a modern, electric oven!
 Thus we can only marvel at the polychromatic, wondrous creations they achieved, if you are into plates.